Selected Projects

 STUDENTS OUTSIDE BUREAU OF CHANGE IN NEW ORLEANS, LA

-BUREAU of CHANGE is my alternative higher education project that activates collaborative digital media as a form of social practice.
-Founded in 2012 and co-created with students, BUREAU evolved into an higher education atelier akin to a miniature university where an interdisciplinary group—college students, recent grads, scholars and community experts—interacted to create socially and politically engaged work.
-Under my mentorship as lead faculty, projects emphasized digital media theory and technique, development of civic voice, and real-world experience through the professional presentation of public installations, museum exhibitions or publications.
+BUREAU of CHANGE is my extracurricular higher education studio that activated apprenticeships in collaborative documentary and public art as a form of civic engagement.
+At BUREAU an interdisciplinary group—college students, recent grads, scholars and community experts—interacted to create socially and historically significant work.
+Under my mentorship as founder and lead faculty, projects emphasized digital media theory and technique, development of civic voice, and real-world experience for students through the professional presentation of public installations, museum exhibitions and other publications.

 DETAIL, 526_GIFT SARAH CHOSE FOR ABDULAZIZ’S MOTHER.
 NOTE TRANSLATION: “DON’T DESPAIR, SOMEONE IN THE SKY IS TAKING CARE.”